 Ziyou (子游), whose given name was Yan Yan (言偃), was also known as Yan Ziyou (言子游), Yan You (言游), Yanzi (言子), and Shu Shi (叔氏).

-Born in the state of Wu in around 506 BC, Ziyou became a disciple of the sage when Confucius was already an old man.
+Born in the state of Wu in around 506 BCE, Ziyou became a follower of the sage when Confucius was already an old man.
 Confucius had a high regard for his literary knowledge and skills, and subsequently praised Ziyou for the work that he did in educating the local people in the rites and music after he was appointed as an official in Wucheng (武城), modern-day Feixian (費縣) in Shandong.

 When Ziyou became governor of Wucheng, Confucius asked him: “Have you managed to get hold of the right sort of people there?”
 He replied: “There is one called Tantai Mieming.
 He takes no shortcuts and he has never visited me at home, except on official business.”